QubesOS/qubes-doc/user/templates/debian/debian-upgrade.md

 <div class="alert alert-danger" role="alert">
   <i class="fa fa-exclamation-triangle"></i>
   <b>Warning:</b> This page is intended for advanced users only.
-Most users seeking to upgrade should instead <a href="/doc/templates/debian/#installing">install a new Debian TemplateVM</a>.
+Most users seeking to upgrade should instead <a href="/doc/templates/debian/#installing">install a new Debian template</a>.
 Learn more about the two options <a href="/doc/templates/debian/#upgrading">here</a>.
 </div>

-This page provides instructions for performing an in-place upgrade of an installed [Debian TemplateVM](/doc/templates/debian/).
+This page provides instructions for performing an in-place upgrade of an installed [Debian Template](/doc/templates/debian/).
-If you wish to install a new, unmodified Debian TemplateVM instead of upgrading a template that is already installed in your system, please see the [Debian TemplateVM](/doc/templates/debian/) page instead. ([Learn more about the two options.](/doc/templates/debian/#upgrading))
+If you wish to install a new, unmodified Debian template instead of upgrading a template that is already installed in your system, please see the [Debian Template](/doc/templates/debian/) page instead. ([Learn more about the two options.](/doc/templates/debian/#upgrading))

-In general, upgrading a Debian TemplateVM follows the same process as [upgrading a native Debian system](https://wiki.debian.org/DebianUpgrade).
+In general, upgrading a Debian template follows the same process as [upgrading a native Debian system](https://wiki.debian.org/DebianUpgrade).

-## Summary instructions for Debian TemplateVMs
+## Summary instructions for Debian templates

 **Note:** The prompt on each line indicates where each command should be entered: `dom0`, `debian-<old>`, or `debian-<new>`, where `<old>` is the Debian version number *from* which you are upgrading, and `<new>` is the Debian version number *to* which you are upgrading.